cancerregulome/Ponzi/README.md

 Testing and Benchmarking
 ------------------------

 The script testquery.py can be used to benchmark and test the service by querying for each of pathways in the source gmt.
-It will report the time elapsed for each query and the number of correctelly identified pathways.
-The service should correctelly identify KEGG pathways in about .04 seconds per single list request.
+It will report the time elapsed for each query, the total time and the number of correctelly identified pathways.
+The service should correctelly identify all KEGG pathways in about .04 seconds per (single list) request.

 ```
 $ testquery.py http://localhost:8000 c2.cp.kegg.v4.0.symbols.gmt